george-dvoryak/single_sales_bot/TEXT_FORMATTING_GUIDE.md

 1. **Double Asterisks Only**: Use `**text**` for bold.
 Single asterisks `*text*` will also work, but `**text**` is recommended.

 2. **Line Breaks**: Simply press `Enter` in the cell to create new lines.
 Google Sheets will preserve them.
+The bot now properly reads newlines from both CSV export and Google Sheets API.

 3. **No HTML Tags**: Don't use HTML tags like `<b>`, `<br>`, etc. Use the markdown-style formatting instead.